Welcome to the World of GDPR Compliant Websites

 I enabled a bunch of pop-up forms that say "leave my site if you don't consent."
 That should improve traffic. #GDPRday— ClinicalPosters.com (@ClinicalPosters) May 25, 2018

-ClinicalPosters has enabled four pop-up consent boxes; two of which are geographically specific.
+ClinicalPosters has enabled four pop-up consent boxes; three of which are geographically specific.
 Several notifications and opt-in options are available during checkout.

 ClinicalPosters is More Secure